10 Best Things to Do in Great Sand Dunes National Park & Preserve

 5 Things to Know Before Visiting Great Sand Dunes National Park

-1. Spend more than just one day in Great Sand Dunes National Park.
+1. Spend more than one day in Great Sand Dunes National Park.

 It’s fairly uncommon for first-time visitors to visit Medano and Music Pass on the far northern and eastern ends of Great Sand Dunes National Park.
 However, as for the things to do off Highway 150 in the main part of the park, there is more than enough to see and do beyond just visiting the Medano Creek Trailhead to walk into the dune field.

-That being said, Great Sand Dunes National Park is one of the best parks in the country to catch the sunset, which I recommend from not one, but a number of different places, including the High Dune and the Dunes Overlook Trail, to name a few.
+That said, Great Sand Dunes National Park is one of the best parks in the country to catch the sunset, which I recommend from not one, but a number of different places, including the High Dune and the Dunes Overlook Trail, to name a few.

-For this reason, I highly recommend visiting for at least two, if not three nights in order to take it slow and enjoy the best of all the things to do in and near the park!
+For this reason, I highly recommend visiting for at least two, if not three nights in order to take it slow and enjoy the best of all the things to do in and around the park!

 2. Thunderstorms are exceptionally dangerous in the Great Sand Dunes National Park!